-You're doing everything you can to help — and yet, it's still not working.
+You're doing everything you can — and it's still not working.

 Does any of this sound familiar?

 You are not alone in this.
-And there is a better way forward — for your child, and for you.
+And there are ways to move forward — for your child, and for you.

 Imagine what's possible